A migration should be invisible.

 Server ready

-Your server is provisioned.
+Your server is set up.
 Time to inform your clients about the upcoming migration.

 Every week